On the cohomology of $p$-adic analytic spaces, I: The basic comparison theorem: Geometric Hyodo-Kato morphisms

 It is a dg $\breve{F}$-algebra equipped with a Frobenius, monodromy action, and a continuous action of $\sg_K$, if $X$ is defined over $K$.
-We equip it with the topology induced by $\eta$-\'etale descent from the topology of the $\rg_{\hk}(\sx^0_{1})_{\Q_p}$'s.
+It is equipped with the topology induced from the topology of the $\rg_{\hk}(\sx^0_{1})_{\Q_p}$'s.